WilliamRagstad/WilliamRagstad.github.io/content/resume/_index.md

 {{< lead >}}
-A nerdy polyglot programmer passionate about technology and innovation, **Software Developer, Systems Engineer, Architect, and IT-Security Specialist**.
+A highly skilled polyglot programmer with a deep passion for technology and innovation.
+**Software Developer, Systems Engineer, and IT-Security Specialist**.
 {{< /lead >}}

 <div